petuum/autodist/_sources/usage/tutorials/save-restore.md.txt

 # Save and Restore Training

+AutoDist savers (as wrapped of TF savers) are required for saving.
-Users need to use the AutoDist internal wrappers for saving.
-These wrappers will save the **original graph** instead of the transformed distributed graph executed during the training.
-In this case, users can further fine-tune the model without AutoDist or under other distributed settings.
+These wrapped savers will save the **original graph** instead of the transformed distributed graph executed during the training.
+Users can further fine-tune the model without AutoDist or under other distributed settings.

 There are 2 AutoDist saving APIs, which are very similar to the native TensorFlow saving interface.
 One is `saver` another is `SavedModelBuilder`.